This article answers common questions about contacts in Lync.

 How do I create a group?

-In the Skype for Business (Lync) main window, in your Contacts list, right-click any group name (for example, Other Contacts), and then click Create New Group.
+In the Lync main window, in your Contacts list, right-click any group name (for example, Other Contacts), and then click Create New Group.
 Or, click the Add a Contact button, and then click Create a New Group.

 In the space that opens at the bottom of the window, type over the phrase New Group to give your group a name that’s meaningful to you.